FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 Recommended:

- * `control experiment` (*text*) The ChIP-seq input DNA experiment which acts as the control/background for the analysis.
-Experiment alias or ENA experiment accession (if submitted previously) are expected here.
+ * `control experiment` (*text*) Experiment alias (in this submission) or ENA experiment accession (if submitted previously) of the ChIP-seq input DNA experiment which acts as the control/background for the analysis.

 Optional:
  * `target protein name` (*ontology term*) State the name of targeted protein